Skip to main content

 • All loans are interest-free.
 The repayment term for all loans is 8 years.

-• Applicants are actively encouraged to identify all finance options available to them including match funding/co-funding opportunities with the SME Loan.
+• Applicants are actively encouraged to identify all finance options available to them including match funding/co-funding opportunities with the SME Loan Scheme.
+The SME Loan Scheme however, cannot be used to pay off another loan or finance agreement.

-• Applicants can apply for both the SME loan and the Smart Export Guarantee (SEG).
+• Applicants can apply for both the SME Loan Scheme and the Smart Export Guarantee (SEG).
 Any loans for measures which are benefiting from the SEG will not attract interest.

 SEG is an obligation set by the government for licensed energy suppliers to offer a tariff and make payment to small-scale low-carbon generators for electricity exported to the National Grid, providing certain criteria are met.